 Have your Say about the Best Jumping Rope Shoes

-What are your thoughts about the best shoes for jumping rope?
+What are your thoughts about the best shoes for jumping rope or similar exercises?
 Is it one of the options from this list, or are you considering another one?
 Leave a comment below and let us know your top pick.
 We’d love to hear your thoughts.

 Also be sure to give this article a share on Twitter, Facebook, or Pinterest.
 It’ll help other fitness buffs, like yourself find this useful resource.